ShuyaoJiang/acad-homepage.github.io/_pages/includes/others.md

 # Education

-* Ph.D. in Computer Science and Engineering, The Chinese University of Hong Kong, 2026 (expected)
+* Ph.D. in Computer Science and Engineering, The Chinese University of Hong Kong, 2026 (Expected)
 * M.Eng. in Computer Science, Fudan University, 2022
 * B.Sc. in Computer Science, Fudan University, 2019